 The new film Dennis Skinner: The Nature of the Beast, released on Friday 8 September, is an elegant, arty portrayal of Skinner’s life in and out of Parliament.
-It shows a gentle, more thoughtful side to the man nicknamed ‘The Beast of Bolsover’ – for his tenacity in the Commons.
-When an opportunity arises to speak to the Clay Cross-born MP, known for taking no prisoners in parliamentary debates and his witty remarks towards Black Rod before the Queen’s speech, I grab it with both hands.
+It shows a gentle, more thoughtful side to the man nicknamed ‘The Beast of Bolsover’ for his tenacity in the Commons.
+When an opportunity arises to speak to the Clay Cross-born MP, known for taking no prisoners in parliamentary debates and his witty remarks towards Black Rod before the Queen’s speech, I can’t turn it down.

 When I get through to his office on the day of the interview, the phone is answered by a hushed voice of a gentleman with a regional dialect that’s hard to pick out.
-But I know it’s Skinner.
-I’d read reports he could be quite difficult during interviews, but he comes across as patient, polite and affable from the start.
+After a few seconds, I know it’s Skinner.
+I’d read reports he could be quite difficult during interviews but he comes across as patient, polite and affable from the start.

 Curious to find out how someone had managed to persuade a modest ex-miner to make a film about himself, I ask him how it came about.
-He tells me the opportunity presented itself after he featured in a short-film, made by Draper, about Robert Tressell’s, ‘The Ragged Trousered Philanthropist’.
+He tells me the opportunity presented itself after he featured in a short film, made by Draper (the film’s editor), about Robert Tressell’s, ‘The Ragged Trousered Philanthropist’.
 Impressed by Skinner’s charisma, the Liverpudlian director asked if he would be interested in making a biopic.
 “I thought it’d be another thing like The Ragged Trousered Philanthropist”, he says.

-As it turns out, it was something much bigger: a full-length feature all about him, which, oddly, features lot about parks.
+As it turns out, it was something much bigger: a full-length feature all about him, which, oddly, features lot about his love of parks.